This show has now closed, click here for a listing of current and future London shows

 The Wizard of Oz is written by L Frank Baum, with music and lyrics by Harold Arlen and EY Harburg and is based upon the Classic Motion Picture owned by Turner Entertainment Co. and distributed in all media by Warner Bros.
 Additional music and lyrics by Andrew Lloyd Webber and Tim Rice.
 It is directed by Jeremy Sams with choreography by Arlene Phillips and designs by Rob Jones.

-The Wizard of Oz in London at the London Palladium previewed from 7 February 2011 and opened on 1 March 2011 and closed on 2 September 2012.
+The Wizard of Oz in London at the London Palladium previewed from 7 February 2011, opened on 1 March 2011 and closed on 2 September 2012.